ADHD

 Emotion Regulation difficulties

-However, not all children exhibit all symptoms.
-And, in fact, children with Inattentive Type and children with Hyperactive/Impulsive type actually appear very different.
-Although both children may have difficulty maintaining attention, children with H/I type can appear overly animated and energetic (hyperactive), whereas, children with Inattentive type do not appear hyperactive at all, and will be more commonly seen sitting still and daydreaming or staring blankly.
+Not all children exhibit all traits.
+In fact, children with Inattentive Type and children with Hyperactive/Impulsive type actually appear very different.
+Although both children may have difficulty maintaining attention, children with Hyperactive-Impulsive type ADHD can appear overly animated and energetic (hyperactive), whereas, children with Inattentive type will be more commonly seen sitting still and daydreaming or staring blankly.